Come

 Take your brothers from the plains

-Take your brothers from the mountains
+Take your brothers from the

 With you to your father!”